-GOAL H-1: To conserve and improve the existing city housing stock and quality of life of neighborhoods.
+GOAL H-1: To conserve and improve the existing city housing stock and neighborhoods.

-- H-1.1 Assist city neighborhoods in maintaining and rehabilitating the existing housing stock as decent, safe, sanitary, and affordable housing. - H-1.2 Encourage a range of housing, economic development, and community revitalization in the city. - H-1.3 Promote the quality of life of existing communities and implementation of community housing goals through the preparation of comprehensive plans and the development review process. - H-1.4 Provide assistance to improve community surroundings and infrastructure in residential areas. - H-1.5 Encourage and facilitate economic development as an important part of provision of housing by providing jobs. - H-1.5.1 Continue implementation of economic development efforts to provide jobs in Tumwater. - GOAL H-2: To provide a sufficient number of single family dwelling units, multi-family dwelling units, manufactured homes, and group housing to provide an affordable selection of housing to each economic segment of the Tumwater population.
+- H-1.1 Assist city neighborhoods in maintaining and rehabilitating the existing housing stock as decent, safe, sanitary, and affordable housing. - H-1.2 Encourage a range of housing, economic development, and community revitalization in the city. - H-1.3 Promote the conservation of existing communities and community housing goals through the preparation of comprehensive plans and the development review process. - H-1.4 Provide assistance to improve community surroundings and infrastructure in residential areas. - H-1.5 Encourage and facilitate economic development as an important part of provision of housing by providing jobs. - H-1.5.1 Continue implementation of economic development efforts to provide jobs in Tumwater. - GOAL H-2: To provide a sufficient number of single family dwelling units, multi-family dwelling units, manufactured homes, and group housing to provide an affordable selection of housing to each economic segment of the Tumwater population.